 A vigorous patriot, he held offices in both his native Pennsylvania and Delaware and was a key supporter of the Declaration.
 When another delegate from Delaware was absent and the state might vote against independence, McKean sent a horse and rider to collect fellow delegate Caesar Rodney and bring him back to vote — an 80-mile ride in a storm.
 There is some dispute about when he actually signed, but it was after January 1777.

 McKean and his family were pursued by the British but never captured.
 A vocal advocate of the Constitution, he served in many state posts, including governor of Pennsylvania, and prospered after the war.
 He died in 1817 at age 83.
 YES

-–Arthur Middleton (South Carolina) A 34 year old plantation owner, at the signing, replaced his father –thought too conservative — in Congress.
+–Arthur Middleton (South Carolina) A 34-year-old plantation owner at the signing, he replaced his father –thought too conservative — in Congress.
 Educated in England, he became active in patriot politics.
 One of the few delegates to serve in the wartime militia, he was captured in Charleston in 1780, along with Thomas Heyward (Post #4) and Rutledge, two other South Carolina signers.
 Although his home had been destroyed he was released by the British and returned to Congress in 1781.
 After the war he returned to his plantation where he died at age 44 in 1787.
 YES